From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Additional Analyses

 We have shown DSPN's effectiveness using two datasets that include both review-level star rating labels (for RP) and aspect-level sentiment annotations (for ACSA).
-However, a large number of current ACSA datasets do not contain rating data (RP), such as Rest-14~\citep{pontiki-etal-2014-semeval}, Rest-15~\citep{pontiki2015semeval}, Rest-16~\citep{pontiki2016semeval} and MAMS~\citep{jiang2019challenge}.
+What's more, there are methods in the literature that take a weakly supervised approach to ACSA, such as JASen~\citep{huang2020weakly} and AX-MABSA~\citep{kamila2022ax}.
+However, current semi-supervised ACSA models have certain limitations.
+For example, JASen and AX-MABSA are unable to model neutral sentiment polarity.

-To enable DSPN to run on such datasets, we use the aggregate value of aspect ratings as the training labels instead of the star rating labels given by users.
-Moreover, we can also evaluate our distantly supervised model against existing weakly supervised ACSA models.
-For example, JASen~\citep{huang2020weakly} uses a small number of keywords for each aspect-polarity pair as supervision.
-Table \ref{tab:noRP} shows that DSPN performs comparably to the JASen.
-This result indicates that RP is not simply an average over ACSA labels and that the RP labels used by DSPN provide a strong signal.
+Therefore, to ensure fair and meaningful comparisons, we selected compatible datasets and conducted comprehensive benchmarking against these methods.
+Specifically, we compare DSPN to semi-supervised models on four ACSA datasets: Rest-14~\citep{pontiki-etal-2014-semeval}, Rest-15~\citep{pontiki2015semeval}, Rest-16~\citep{pontiki2016semeval} and MAMS~\citep{jiang2019challenge}.
+To enable DSPN to run on such datasets without star rating labels, we use the aggregate value of aspect ratings as the training labels instead of the star rating labels given by users.
+Table \ref{tab:noRP} shows that DSPN performs comparably to JASen.
+This result indicates that RP is not simply an average over ACSA labels and that the RP labels used by DSPN provide a strong signal for ACSA.